One Version service updates FAQ

 What if I find an issue during the sandbox update?

 If you find an issue when doing validations in a sandbox environment, you can request to skip the update through LCS directly by providing a valid support ticket number and a business justification.
-The request will be reviewed by Microsoft and if approved you will be left out of that month's update.

 How much time do I get for validation?